 The first commemoration that takes place is a gratitude service.
 Attendees state their gratitude to God for granting eternal life to the deceased.
 This service exhibits their belief in the continuation of life after death.

-The 40-day memorial mark is significant because it represents when Jesus rose from the dead.
-Families will usually gather at the church, gravesite, or a family member's home.
+During the second, 40-day memorial, families will usually gather at the church, gravesite, or a family member's home.
 This is a time to gather and let go of grief as a community.
 Even though their religion believes in an afterlife, they recognize grief and the need to process it.
 The grief doesn't go away after the 40th day but it brings a sense of peace because it keeps the memories and stories alive.